natan-sinigaglia/VL.Elementa/README.md

 #### Changed/Updated
 - Changed pin names in Layout nodes. `Inherit Size From Children` and all similar names are now `Auto Size`
 - Masked irrelevant pins for some Layout nodes
+- Layout nodes now have an optionnal pin to that draws a helper stroke to visualize them more easily

 ### 3.0.0